jupyter-governance/jupyter-foundation-governing-board/doc/funding/process.md

 - Focus on the outcomes and the value to the community, not implementation details.
 - Focus on our [funding priorities](priorities.md) and [board strategy](../strategy.md).
-- The smaller the budget you're proposing, the higher chance it will be accepted.[^budget-total]
+- The smaller the budget you're proposing, the higher chance it will be accepted.
 - The more support you can show from the community, the higher chance it will be accepted.

-[^budget-total]: As a rule of thumb for deciding what "a large" funding ask would be, assume the Foundation has on the order of `$1M` in total funds to work with.

 ## Who can propose funding?